Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 When your roof is damaged, you’re under a lot of pressure to act fast.
 The last thing you want is more stress from choosing the wrong company for the job.
 A hasty decision can lead to improper installation, further damage, or even issues with your insurance claim.
 Taking a few moments to vet your options will ensure your home is protected properly until permanent repairs can be made.
 Think of it as a crucial first step in the recovery process.
 A reliable company like Landmark Roofing & Siding will not only respond quickly but will also have the expertise to secure your home correctly, giving you peace of mind when you need it most.

-Check for Proper Licensing and Insurance
+First Things First: Check for Licensing and Insurance

 Before you let anyone on your roof, make sure they are properly licensed and insured.
 This isn’t just a formality; it’s a critical layer of protection for you as a homeowner.
 A valid license shows that the contractor meets local and state standards for roofing work.
 More importantly, adequate insurance, including liability and worker’s compensation, covers any accidents that might happen on your property.
 Without it, you could be held financially responsible for injuries or property damage.
 Don’t be afraid to ask for proof of both.
 A professional company will have these documents ready and will be happy to provide them.